onflow/flow/flips/20220817-extensibility.md

 }
 ```

-Any resource fields (which are only legal when extending resources) must also be explicitly handled in a `destroy` method, which is run either when
+Any resource fields (which are only legal when extending resources) must also be explicitly handled in a `destroy` method, which is run when
-the extension is destroyed, or when the combined extended resource type is destroyed.
-In the latter case, destructors are run opposite to the
-order that the extensions were added to the original type if there are multiple extensions, ending with the original resource's destructor.
-Like `init`,
-because `destroy` may be run when the extension is not attached to a base type, it may not reference any fields or methods of its base type, and should
+the extension is destroyed.
+Like `init`, because `destroy` may be run when the extension is not attached to a base type, it may not reference
-simply destroy any resources declared on the extension itself.
+any fields or methods of its base type, and should simply destroy any resources declared on the extension itself.

 Extensions may also declare two special methods: `fun attach() { ... }` and `fun remove() { ... }` that are not considered conflicting when attaching
 multiple extensions to a single value.
 The `attach` method is automatically run after the extension is attached to a type, while the `remove` method
 is run automatically when the extension is removed from a value (before the removal occurs).
 These functions exist to perform any necessary setup
 and teardown for the extended type that requires using values from the base type, and thus cannot be performed in `init` or `destroy`.
 It is also recommended that
 users check any pre-conditions or post-conditions they would like to hold before or after the extended type is created in these functions.

+If a resource type with attached extensions is `destroy`ed, the extensions will be implicitly `remove`d and then `destroy`ed in the reverse order to which they were
+attached, finishing with the `destroy` method of the base type.

 Some may wonder why `init` and `attach` are separate functions (and have a similar question about `destroy` and `remove`).
 The primary reason for this
 is to allow extensions to be re-used across multiple instances of the same base type.
 By separating `init` and `attach` (and `destroy` and `remove`),